superdaigo/morning-playlist/README.rst

 Options::

   time - The time format must be 00:00 or 0:00
-         If no options or the option format is wrong, it will be stop after 1 hour.
+         If no option or with the wrong format, it will be stop after 1 hour.